 - I feel like this is a way to develop the muscle of getting in touch with my intuition.
 In fact this week I was reading the magician Tommy Wonder.
 He emphasized the importance of developing our intuition as the single most important trait for developing good magic.
 He saw intuition as a means to side-step dogmatic thinking and other people thinking for us.

-Post script: If you’d like to keep informed about future clown training workshops with Ira’s technique in London, ask to join the ISAAC London Facebook group here.
+Post script: If you’d like to keep informed about future clown training workshops with Ira’s techniques in London, ask to join the ISAAC London Facebook group.
 For info on his workshops elsewhere worldwide visit his website.

-Post post script: Since the time of posting this blog, Ira Seidenstein published his book ‘Clown Secret’.
+Post post script: Since the time of posting this blog, the Ira Seidenstein book ‘Clown Secret’ has hit the press.
 It’s full of specific details of his clown training methods and exercises.
-Plus it’s chock-full of stories and anecdotes that come across just as if you’re having a coffee with the maestro himself.
+It’s delivered with stories and anecdotes that come across just as if you’re having a coffee with the maestro himself.
 Order your copy here!